Foundation first,

 What happens after step 5

-The unglamorous engineering work that decides whether a system survives contact with real traffic.
-Every system we ship gets this pass — by default.
+The unglamorous engineering work that decides whether a system survives real traffic.
+Every system we ship gets this pass as standard.

 Designed for concurrency, from the schema up

-In high-concurrency systems we split the path that writes data (transactional, slow-OK) from the path that serves it (read-optimised, fast).
-Read replicas, Redis-backed caches and projection tables where they earn their keep — so the dashboard stays snappy when checkout is busy.
+In high-concurrency systems we split the path that writes data (transactional, where some latency is fine) from the path that serves it (read-optimised and fast).
+Read replicas, Redis-backed caches and projection tables where they make sense, so the dashboard stays fast even when checkout is busy.

 Queue work that doesn't leak

-Slow, heavy or external work runs on queues, not the request cycle.
-Payments and webhooks get their own priority lane with supervised workers; bulky exports run on a separate lane so they can't starve the critical path.
-Every job is idempotent, retries don't double-write, and Horizon plus structured logs watch the lot — wired in before launch.
+Slow, heavy or external work runs on queues, not in the request cycle.
+Payments and webhooks get their own priority lane with supervised workers, and bulky exports run on a separate lane so they can't starve the critical path.
+Every job is idempotent, retries don't double-write, and Horizon plus structured logs watch all of it.
+All wired in before launch.

 Shipped through a real pipeline

-Every release rides a CI/CD pipeline — GitHub Actions, Jenkins or AWS CodePipeline, depending on your stack.
-Tests, lint, build, deploy and smoke-check on every push.
-No "works on my machine" deploys, no manual SCP into production.
+Every release ships through a CI/CD pipeline (GitHub Actions, Jenkins or AWS CodePipeline, depending on your stack).
+Tests, lint, build, deploy and a smoke check run on every push, so deployments are repeatable and nobody is copying files onto a server by hand.

 AWS, sized to your budget

-We pick the smallest combo that meets the SLA.
-EC2 behind Nginx or Caddy, optionally a dedicated batch node for heavy jobs.
-RDS for managed databases — or everything baked into the same instance for cost-sensitive launches.
+We pick the smallest setup that meets your requirements.
+EC2 behind Nginx or Caddy, with an optional dedicated node for heavy jobs.
+RDS for managed databases, or everything on one instance for cost-sensitive launches.
 Files on S3 or a mounted volume.
 Queues on SQS or Redis-backed Horizon.
 No over-engineering on day one.

 DigitalOcean, same discipline

-Same shape, different cloud.
-Droplets running Nginx or Caddy, Managed Postgres/MySQL for separation — or a single droplet running everything for tight budgets.
-Files on Spaces, queues on Redis + Horizon.
-For teams who want predictable pricing without AWS's surface area.
+Same approach, different cloud.
+Droplets running Nginx or Caddy, managed Postgres or MySQL for separation, or a single droplet running everything for tight budgets.
+Files on Spaces, queues on Redis and Horizon.
+A good fit for teams who want predictable pricing without the complexity of AWS.